esaruoho/paketti-manual/README.md

 ### 2025-04-07 - esaruoho
 Improvement: Paketti TimeStretch Dialog will now open and close with the same shortcut, instead of spawning endless amounts of copies.

 ---
+### 2025-04-07 - esaruoho
+Improvement: Select Specific Track 01-16 will now select the nearest instrument if in Sample Editor - allowing for easily jumping across playing samples across tracks.

 ---